SeeThruHead/Functional-Programming/README.md

 Pure functions:

 * Are functions without side effects, like mathematical functions.
-* For the same input the functions always returns the same output.
+* For the same input the functions always return the same output.
-* Pure functions doens't rely on global variable and doesn't have internal states.
+* Pure functions don't rely on global variables and don't have internal states.
-* Pure functions are deterministic
+* Pure functions are deterministic.
 * The result of any function call is fully determined by its arguments.

 Why Pure Functions: